samyarsworld/chess-ai/README.md

 <a name="gameplay"></a>
 ### Gameplay
-Here are some possible suggestions to make a improve the gameplay and add more user experience features:
+Here are some possible suggestions to improve the gameplay and add more user experience features:

 - **Multiplayer Mode for More Engaging Gameplay:** Add a multiplayer mode to the game to provide players with a more challenging and engaging experience.
 Allow players to compete against each other online or locally, and provide options for creating custom games and tournaments.